 Lighthouses always are some really picturesque spots, and when on road trips we always try to a lighthouse nearby.
-When exploring our home state make sure to check out some of the best lighthouses in Wisconsin.
+When exploring our home state, make sure to check out some of the best lighthouses in Wisconsin.

 Wisconsin sits on both Lake Michigan and Lake Superior.
 The Great Lakes are so large that you’ll find a ton of great lighthouses.
-These Wisconsin lighthouses come in different colors, and sizes and all overlook a unique location.
+These Wisconsin lighthouses come in different colors and sizes, and all overlook a unique location.

 With nearly 50 lighthouses along the Wisconsin coast, we’ve narrowed it down to the top 11 Wisconsin lighthouses.
-Check out these 10 best lighthouses in Wisconsin.
+Check out these 11 best lighthouses in Wisconsin.

 How many lighthouses are there in Wisconsin?